tirthankar-44/tirthankar-44.github.io/README.md

-# tirthankar-44.github.io
+# EasyPG

-EasyPG: Static look of a website for finding PGs
+Static look of a website for finding PGs(for students).

-Click on the link to check it out! https://tirthankar-44.github.io/
+Click on the link below to check it out!

+https://tirthankar-44.github.io/